TELEHEALTH, VIDEO CALLS, ONLINE PHYSIO

 Any exercises you are advised to do will be emailed to you, with video, sound, and written instructions.

-You can order anything you need for your treatment such as; tape, massage wax and exercise equipment through Spring Physio & Well-Being.
+You can order anything you need for your treatment such as tape, massage wax and exercise equipment through us, and we will have it shipped directly to you at home.

 Insurance Provider Contribution